M.Ed. Diversity and Equity Curriculum

 Analytical Report

-Students are required to complete a final analytical report addressing a specific concern or issue regarding diversity and educational equity in classrooms, schools, districts, community or non-profit organizations, or school policy at the state or federal level.
+Students will complete a final written project that addresses as specific concern or issue regarding race and racism in PK-20+ education.
 A final version of the project will be submitted to the School of Education and evaluated by faculty in the Education, Society, and Culture area.
 Students enroll in EDUC 297 for 4 units their faculty advisor, which will count towards the 36 units required for the program.